aces/Loris/modules/instrument_builder/test/TestPlan.md

 3. Validate Instrument (Does not save if there is a same QuestionName twice)
 4. Save Instrument file
 5. Validate that not_answered option is added in the linst file for 1.e, 1.f, 1.g, 1.h
-6. Preview Instrument [not available now].
-7. Add Rules [not available now].
-8. Save Rules file [not available now].
-9. Re-load existing instrument
+6. Re-load existing instrument
-  * 9.a Add questions
+  * 6.a Add questions
-  * 9.b Save instrument file and ensure new changes are reflected in the file
+  * 6.b Save instrument file and ensure new changes are reflected in the file
-10. Install and test instrument and rules implemented
+7. Install and test instrument and rules implemented
-11. Test functionality on mutiple broswers.
+8. Test functionality on mutiple broswers.